RichardOtter/Genealogy-scripts/RM/Change source template/ReadMe.txt

 *  Make a copy of your database, move the copy into the working folder.
    Rename the copy to TEST.rmtree

+*  Copy the program files/folder from the downloaded zip file to the working folder.

-*  Copy these files and the folder from the downloaded zip file to the working folder-
+*  Copy the sample config file  from the downloaded zip file to the working folder.
-      file:    MainScriptFile.py
-      folder:  RMpy
-      file:    RM-Python-config.ini

-*  Edit the config file, RM-Python-config.ini, that was copied into the working folder.
+*  Edit the config file in the working folder to tell the utility what to do and where to do it.

-   The utility needs to know where the RM database file is located, the output report file name and its location.

-*  Double click the MainScriptFile.py ile to run the utility.
+*  Double click the main program .py file to run the utility.

+*  A window titled "Command Prompt" with a black background and white text will appear.
+Some utilities will keep this window open and request commands and information, other utilities will only show the window for a moment, others will have the window displayed for the length of the utility's processing time.

-*  A summary report will be displayed in NotePad.
+*  The terminal window will close and a summary report will be displayed in NotePad.

+The above procedure of making a copy of your database and operating on it in the working folder is most prudent when a user is just getting familiar with a new or updated utility.
+Some utilities are read only and do not change the database at all, while others affect only small amount of data.
+Once the user has confidence in the operation of such a low-impact utility, one can start operating directly on the research (production) database, always assuming that at least several known-good backups exist.
+Other utilities that involve more configuration and make larger chnages should always be copied and operated on in a working folder.

 *****  Details follow below. *****